scheeloong/scheeloong.github.io/_contents/02-research.md

 * Uncertainty: How do we know if a model is uncertain in its predictions?
 * Signal Processing: How do we decide if an input or data is useful information or noise?
 Ideas from Signal Detection Theory.
 * Memory: How do we remember or forget information? ideas from Sequential Circuits in Digital Logics, to delayed processing.
 * Attention: The idea of focusing.
 Where to focus?
 When to focus?
 How long should we focus?
-Ideas from Information Retrieval
+Ideas from Information Retrieval.
+Closely connected to retrieving from memory models.
 * Online Learning: Learn from data sequentially in an online manner, since data may only be available in future.
 * Active Learning: Actively deciding what to learn, and which data to annotate, since human annotators are expensive.
 * Adaptive Submodularity: How do we mathematically model for diminishing returns?
 Useful for active learning and diversifying actions.